dmachard/go-dnscollector/docs/loggers/logger_prometheus.md

   > default number of items on top

 * `chan-buffer-size` (integer)
-  > channel buffer size used on incoming dns message, number of messages before to drop it
+  > Specifies the maximum number of packets that can be buffered before discard additional packets.
+  > Set to zero to use the default global value.

 * `histogram-metrics-enabled` (boolean)
   > compute histogram for qnames length, latencies, queries and replies size repartition